Trying to score a cheap flight can be maddening. Airline pricing seems like a black box of mysteries impossible to solve.

 If you’re planning an international trip, do some research to see what the preferred method of booking airline tickets is in that country.

-This is absolutely baloney.
+This is absolute baloney.
 There has been no definitive data to prove that airlines are using your airfare search data to jack up your airfares.